reltaher/ProductionLineTracker-OOP-GUI-DB/README.md

 -The final method that the AudioPlayer class contains is a toString method that displays the superclass's toString method, while also adding rows for supportedAudioFormats and supportedPlaylistFormats.

 #### Week 8 (Oct.
 13 - Oct.
 19):

+-I created an enum for MonitorType which will be used for creating portable movie players.
+This enum stores two types: LCD, and LED.

+###### ScreenSpec

+-I created an interface called ScreenSpec that defines three methods:

+*A method called getResolution which returns a String

+*A method called getRefreshRate which returns a String

+*A method called getResponseTime which returns a String

+###### Screen

+-I created a class named Screen that implements ScreenSpec.
+This class contains fields for resolution, refreshrate, and responsetime, the methods from the ScreenSpec interface, and a toString method that returns the details of the 3 fields in the same format as the Product Class.

+###### MoviePlayer

+-I created a class named MoviePlayer that extends Product and implements MultimediaControl.
+This class contains fields for screen and monitorType, and the difference between these fields and other fields is that other fields were assigned either String or an appropriate primitive data type to them, while these fields are assigned of type Screen and of type MonitorType.

+-This class also contains a constructor that accepts nae, manufacturer, a screen object, and a monitor type object.
+The constructor also sets the item type to VISUAL.

+-Since this class implements MultimediaControl, it will complete the methods from that interface in a similar fashion to AudioPlayer.

+-The final method that this class contains is a toString method which calls the Product's toString method and displays the monitor and the screen details.

+###### Demonstration

+-To demonstrate the functionality from these classes and interface, I created a method in my Controller named "testMultimedia", and this method creates objects for AudioPlayer, Screen, and MoviePlayer, stores the AudioPayer and MoviePlayer object in an ArrayList of type MultimediaControl, loops through that array with a for each loop, and prints the object's information and the methods from the MultimediaControl interface to the console.

 #### Week 9 (Oct.
 20 - Oct.
 26):